brandondr96/kubernetes/test/kubemark/README.md

 ### Steps to run kubemark:
 1. Clone this repository: git@github.com:brandondr96/kubernetes.git
 2. Switch to the branch "stat_tester".
+3. Edit the "iks/config.sh" file to contain the desired values.
-3. Run ```bash iks-start-kubemark.sh```.
+4. Run ```bash iks-start-kubemark.sh```.
 This script will create all necessary resources, clusters, and namespaces for kubemark to run.
-4. Respond to the prompts as desired.
+5. Respond to the prompts as desired.

 *__Note__: If you want to use existing clusters, they must be created beforehand.
 When prompted, enter the paths for these clusters.*
 ### Steps to stop kubemark: